eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/01-what-is-a-closure-in-javascript.md

 - shouldn't `i` increase to 1 when logging `i++`?

-This is like a for loop, it wipes down the variable asignment
+This is like a for loop, it wipes down the variable alignment.